sisoe24/execute-in-iterm2/README.md

 ## 1.7.
 Known Issues

+- The Explorer context menu command might fail the first time if your shell has many scripts to load/source.
 - Reloading Visual Studio Code will cause the id tab to reset, so a new one will get created instead of using the existing one.
 - Changing the iTerm2 active window will cause the extension to create a new tab for the new window.
 - It does not work when the iTerm2 window is minimized (`CMD + M`).